Sorecchione07435/Debian-OpenStack-Installer/README.md

 cd Debian-OpenStack-Installer/
 ```

-And before starting the OpenStack deployment you first need to edit a small configuration file, open the file with nano: ```openstack.conf```
+And before starting the OpenStack installation you first need to edit a small configuration file, open the file with nano: ```openstack.conf```
 and fill in all the fields:

 Specifying the values for the public network, for its subnet, also entering the IP address of your machine and the passwords for the administrator, demo user, all services, databases, and RabbitMQ and the OpenStack release